Cherreads

 He had endured severe torture before the execution, unlike the others who were merely confined behind steel bars; yet their ultimate end would be equally tragic.

-From this moment on, any of their families would be thrown to the underside.
+From this moment on, any of their families would be thrown to the Underside.

 ...